-- On January 2017, the international rating agency, Fitch Ratings confirmed the BBB classification to Transelec. - On March 31, 2017 Transelec acquired 100% of shares of the company Transmisión del Melado SpA.
-This is now a subsidiary of Transelec.
+- On March 31, 2017 Transelec acquired 100% of shares of the company Transmisión del Melado SpA, which is now a subsidiary of Transelec.
 The operation of Transmisión del Melado started on the second quarter of 2017.
-This is why the September Financial Statements are consolidated. - On April 2017, the international rating agency, Moody's confirmed the Baa1 classification to Transelec. - On May 30, 2017 Transelec made its first Investor Day, where the company met investors, banks and rating agencies as part of policy to maintain permanent contact with the company investors.
-Within the same initiative Transelec held a number of meetings with international investors on June. - On July's first week, the Transmisión del Melado long-term debt was prepaid for an approximate amount of US\$ 15 million. - On July 2017, the international rating agency, Standards & Poor's confirmed the BBB classification to Transelec. - On August 03, 2017 Transelec subscribe a Promissory Note with Banco BCI for an amount of MCh\$20,000, with a 2.77% interest rate and maturity on August 03, 2018.
+Therefore, Financial Statements are consolidated. - On May 30, 2017 Transelec did its first Investor Day, where the company met investors, banks and rating agencies as part of policy to maintain permanent contact with the company investors.
+Within the same initiative Transelec held a number of meetings with international investors in June. - On July's first week, the Transmisión del Melado long-term debt was prepaid for an approximate amount of US\$ 15 million. - On August 03, 2017 Transelec subscribe a Promissory Note with Banco BCI for an amount of MCh\$20,000, with a 2.77% interest rate and maturity on August 03, 2018.
 The funds were primary used to cover the prepayment of Transmisión del Melado made the previous month. - On August 03, 2017 Transelec renegotiated its Revolving Credit Facility for 3 more years.
-The total amount was maintained in approximately US\$250 million and some improvements were made, for example a local tranche of UF\$2.5 million. - On August Transelec sold to Transelec Concesiones the assets associated to "2x500 KV Pichirropulli Nueva Puerto Montt" and "Nueva Charrúa Substation".
-Transelec started the development of the projects but the concession belongs to Transelec Concesiones S.A. - On September 14, 2017 Transelec acquired Don Héctor Substation from Total SunPower for UD\$17.9 million. - In 2017, Transelec paid to their shareholders the following amounts: - MCh\$19,757 as 2016's final dividend distributed on May 23, 2017. - o MCh\$19,222 as the 2017 first interim dividend distributed on June 15, 2017. - MCh\$17,816 as the 2017 second interim dividend distributed on September 27, 2017.
+The total amount was maintained in approximately US\$250 million and some improvements were achivied, for example a local tranche of UF\$2.5 million. - Between August and October, Transelec transfer to Transelec Concesiones the construction of "2x500 KV Pichirropulli - Nueva Puerto Montt", "Nueva Charrúa" and "Los Changos - Nueva Crucero Encuentro" projects.
+Transelec started the development of the projects but Transelec Concesiones S.A. was the successful bidder. - On September 14, 2017 Transelec acquired Don Héctor Substation from Total SunPower for UD\$17.9 million. - In December, Brookfield Asset Management reported that has signed a share purchase agreement with China Southern Power Grid International, which would take place in 2018. - During 2017, international risk rating agencies Moody's, Fitch Ratings, and Standard & Poor's affirmed Transelec's ratings in Baa1, BBB and BBB, respectively.
+The same was done by the local risk rating agencies Feller, Humphreys and Fitch Ratings, maintaining all classifications in AA-.
+Additionally, Humphreys changed Transelec outlook from Stable to Positive (the other two local agencies kept it in Stable). - In 2017, Transelec paid to their shareholders the following distributions: - o MCh\$19,757 as 2016's final dividend distributed on May 23, 2017. - o MCh\$19,222 as the 2017 first interim dividend distributed on June 15, 2017. - MCh\$17,816 as the 2017 second interim dividend distributed on September 27, 2017. - o MCh\$22,499 as the 2017 third interim dividend distributed on December 22.
+2017.